moharashid/docker-workshop-2026/homework1/README.md

    for Data Exploration                                 (pgadmin container)
 ```

-- Data flows from CSV/Parquet files into ingestion scripts.
-- Scripts process the data in chunks, converting types and handling nulls.
-- Data is loaded into PostgreSQL running inside a Docker container.
-- pgAdmin container provides a web interface to inspect the database.
+- The **Docker image** encapsulates all dependencies and the ingestion logic.
+- Running a container from the image ingests data automatically.
+- pgAdmin allows for easy database inspection and query execution.

 ---